psaia/react-serial-forms/README.md

 # Serial Forms

 Forms don't have to be horrible.
-This is a simple but powerful library with

 Serial Forms aims to accomplish the following goals:

-* Must have formatters and validators like a good form library should.
+* Serialization is based on the naming convention for inputs.
 * Must be easily extendable and work with any type of custom component (date pickers, bootstrap components, ect.).
 It should be a good foundation for other form frameworks and abstractions.